 3. Request that a paper check be mailed to you.
 This option will take an additional 5-7 business days.

 You can activate your Higher One account and set up your refund preference at abtechaccesscard.com.
 If you don’t choose a refund option, the refund will be mailed in the form of a check on no sooner than the 21st day after the disbursement.

 I received my Pell refund and it was less than I was awarded.
 Why?

-There are several reasons why the refund may be less than the student was awarded.
+There are several reasons why your refund may be less than you were awarded.

-First, remember that the tuition, fees, and books were taken out of the Pell Grant money that the student was awarded.
-The student receives a refund for the remaining balance of Pell funds.
+First, remember that tuition, fees, and bookstore purchases made with financial aid funds were taken out of the Pell Grant money that you were awarded.
+You then receive a refund for the remaining balance of Pell funds.

-Finally, if a student's enrollment status has changed, Pell funds will be reduced to reflect the student's actual enrollment status.
-Award notifications are based on a student being enrolled full-time.
-If a student enrolls less than full-time, the award will be adjusted for the correct enrollment status.
+Finally, if your enrollment status has changed, Pell funds will be reduced to reflect your actual enrollment status.
+Award notifications are based on your being enrolled full-time.
+If you enroll less than full-time, the award will be adjusted for the correct enrollment status.